dlang-tour/english/basics/associative-arrays.md

         *val = 20;

 Access to a key which doesn't exist yields a `RangeError` that immediately aborts the application.
-For a safe access with a default value, `get(key, defaultValue)` can be used.
+For safe access with a default value, `get(key, defaultValue)` can be used.

 AA's have the `.length` property like arrays and provide